webfp/tor-browser-selenium/README.md

     driver.get_screenshot_as_file("screenshot.png")
 ```

-For old versions of Tor Browser (TBB < 4.5a3) you may get a white blank screenshot, due Tor Browser's canvas fingerprinting defenses.
+For TBB versions older than 4.5a3 you may get a blank screenshot, due to an issue with Tor Browser's canvas fingerprinting defenses.
 You may add an exception for the site(s) you want to visit by passing their URLs in `canvas_exceptions` list:

 ```python